NYU Cyber Fellows

-NYU Tandon School of Engineering is pleased to announce the NY Cyber Fellowship, which provides a 75% scholarship towards tuition for our elite online Cybersecurity Master’s Degree.
-Thanks to generous support, this first of its kind program will be offered for the affordable price of approximately $16,000 and will include access to a hands-on virtual lab, industry mentors, industry-reviewed curriculum, exclusive speaker events, as well as corporate and peer mentors.
+NYU Tandon School of Engineering is pleased to announce the NYU Cyber Fellows, which provides a 75% scholarship towards tuition for our elite online Cybersecurity Master’s Degree.
+Thanks to generous support, this first of its kind program will be offered for the affordable price of approximately $16,000 and will include access to a hands-on virtual lab, industry collaborations, industry-reviewed curriculum, exclusive speaker events, and peer mentors.

 Students who wish to enroll in this exclusive master’s degree will participate in a part-time program of 10 courses from a recommended curriculum to be completed in 2-3 years.
 After graduation, students will have access to updated course materials for 5 years.

-The next Cyber Fellowship Cohort is scheduled to begin Fall 2019.
-Deadline to apply is May 1, 2019.
+The next Cyber Fellows Cohort is scheduled to begin Spring 2020.
+Deadline to apply is extended to December 15, 2019.

 as on-campus, with more

-Students who wish to enroll in this exclusive scholarship program must be U.S. Residents.
+Students who wish to enroll in the exclusive Cyber Fellows scholarship program must be U.S. Residents.

 - Highly technical learning environment geared towards preparing Fellows for today and tomorrow’s workforce in NYC and beyond

-- Heavily discounted (75% off tuition) part-time online master's program to be completed in 3 years.
-View the Cyber Fellowship fixed lockstep curriculum below.
+- Heavily discounted (75% off tuition) part-time online master's program to be completed in 2-3 years.
+View the suggested Cyber Fellows curriculum below.

-- Access to our corporate mentorship program and speaker series
+- Access to our corporate partners, such as our new Partner Badges program and speaker series

 - Open to US residents beginning Fall 2018 semester